DPR CONSTRUCTION

 A collection was designed as a view of the media feed, consisting of existing entry types.
 Leveraging components in production, only a few new visual elements were needed to create the collection experience.
 The primary lift was CMS feature development.

-Updating dpr.com
+dpr.com Redesign

 Design analysis and recommendations to improve the mobile UX of the existing site.